SS Lombardia: KRL service

 On 28 July 1920 William O'Swald was delivered to KRL.
 Her new owner changed her name to Brabantia, after the Dutch province of North Brabant.
 On 1 September 1920 she began her maiden voyage from Amsterdam to Buenos Aires.

 On the route she joined her sister ship Johann Heinrich Burchard, which had been sold to another Dutch shipping line, Koninklijke Rotterdamsche Lloyd, and renamed Limburgia.
 At the time, the two ships were the largest on the route between Europe and the River Plate.

 UAL service

 One source states that the Allied Reparations Committee awarded Limburgia and Brabantia to the United States.
 Another states that W. Averell Harriman's United American Lines (UAL) bought the two ships from KHL and KRL.

 Either way, KHL and KRL handed Limburgia and Brabantia to UAL on 4 January 1922.
 UAL renamed Limburgia as Reliance, had Blohm & Voss in Hamburg refit her as a three-class ship.
 Her passenger capacity was reduced to 1,010 berths: 290 first class, 320 second class and 400 third class.

 UAL put Resolute into scheduled service between Hamburg and New York.
-Initially UAL registered Reliance in the USA, but in 1923 she was re-registered in Panama to circumvent prohibition in the United States.
+Initially UAL registered Reliance in the US, but in 1923 she was re-registered in Panama to circumvent prohibition in the United States.

 In 1924 Resolute made her first round-the-world cruise.
 It started from New York on 19 January, and ended there on 24 May.